hughobrien/psu-constitution/README.md

 6. The Agenda must be published at least five working days before the meeting date and be generally available.

-7. Amendments to the published agenda must be received by the President no later than three working days before the meeting, and published at least One working day before the meeting.
+7. Amendments to the published agenda must be received by the President no later than three working days before the meeting, and published at least one working day before the meeting.

 8. Quorum shall be required to carry any motions put forward.

-9. Quorum shall be Thirty full members.
+9. Quorum shall be thirty full members.

 10. The meeting shall elect the Executive Officers.

-11. The incumbent Executive shall pass over annual reports to newly elected Executive Officer.
+11. The incumbent Executive shall pass over annual reports to newly elected Executive Officers.

 ### Council